-Red Deer Christmas charities ready for rush before Dec.
-25 - Red Deer Advocate
+Red Deer Christmas charities ready for big holiday rush - Red Deer Advocate

 The Red Deer Christmas Bureau received its delivery of toys from the Toys for Tickets program on Dec.
 4 and is now preparing to put its hampers together, said executive director Teresa Kutynec.

-Over the first 12 days into the Salvation Army’s Kettle Campaign, Major Larry Bridger said they have raised about $70,000 with 18 days left of income to be counted.
+In the first 12 days into the Salvation Army’s annual Kettle Campaign, Major Larry Bridger said the organization has raised about $70,000 with 18 days left of income to be counted.

 “Our goal is $230,000,” said Bridger.
 “It’s still early, but we’re a little behind last year’s pace.”

-Bridger pointed out that last year the kettle campaign ran for 31 days, whereas this year it is only 30 days.
-However, people are now able to donate to the Red Deer kettle campaign online through www.fillthekettle.com and select Red Deer as the city to donate to.
+Bridger said last year the kettle campaign ran for 31 days, whereas this year it is only 30 days.
+However, people are now able to donate to the Red Deer kettle campaign online through www.fillthekettle.com.

-The Salvation Army’s Adopt-a-family program, where families in need are matched with sponsors and families in need receive a food hamper and toys for children.
+The Salvation Army’s Adopt-a-family program, where families in need are matched with sponsors and families in need, receive a food hamper and toys for children.
 Last year, they had 221 families and with a week left to register about 150 families are signed up for the program this year.

 The City of Red Deer’s Toys for Tickets campaign ran throughout the month of November, where people could pay a parking ticket with a toy instead of the fine.
 The donated toys are then turned over to the Christmas Bureau.